List of methanol poisoning incidents: Peru

 In October 2022 in Lima, Peru 54 people died due to consuming fruit-flavored vodka that was laced with methanol.
 The source of the methanol was from windshield washer fluid and antifreeze.

 Philippines

-The Luzon lambanog deaths started to occur in late November 2018 in separate places in the Philippines after drinking arrack (locally known in the Philippines as lambanog) in separate places in the Philippines.
+The Luzon lambanog deaths started to occur in late November 2018 in separate places in the Philippines after drinking arrack (known locally as lambanog).
 The case started on November 29 when the residents from Calamba, Laguna drank lambanog and began to experience symptoms such as stomach cramps, resulting in hospital admission; they subsequently died.
 People who consumed lambanog experienced other symptoms such as nausea, chest pains, and blurry vision.
-Meanwhile, another four persons, who were tricycle drivers, were reported to have died after they consumed arrack and thirteen others were hospitalized in Quezon City.
+Meanwhile, four tricycle drivers were reported to have died after they consumed arrack and thirteen others were hospitalized in Quezon City.

-In December 2019, at least 23 people died while around 300 were hospitalized after drinking methanol-laced palm liquor, locally known as lambanog, in the provinces of Laguna and Quezon.
+In December 2019, at least 23 people died while around 300 were hospitalized after drinking methanol-laced lambanog in the provinces of Laguna and Quezon.
 Separate incidents of methanol poisoning involving lambanog were also reported in 2018 which caused at least 21 deaths.